Covid 19 coronavirus: Jacinda Ardern, Government ministers and public sectors bosses take pay cut

 The 34 Government department heads were paid an average $478,000 in the last financial year and so would be in line for an average $47,800 reduction, resulting in about $1.6 million in savings.

+The PM, deputy Prime Minister Winston Peters and Ministers will take a cut of about $800,000 in total.

-Ardern said it was about showing leadership and reflecting what was also happening in the private sector.
+Ardern said it was about showing leadership and thanked the department heads for voluntarily accepting the salary sacrifice.

-"If there was ever a time to close the gap between different positions, it's now."

-"This is where we can take action, which is why we have."
+"I feel acutely the struggle many New Zealanders are facing and so too do the people I work with.

+"While this cut in itself won't shift the Government's overall fiscal position, it is an acknowledgement that every person and organisation has a part to play as we unite to stamp out Covid-19 and save lives."

 Deputy PM Winston Peters' $326,697 salary would now be cut by $31,670 to $295,027.